-As expected, the consumption of fossil fuels will decline the most in terms of percentage, from 387 million tonnes in 2010 to 9 million tonnes in 2050 (around -98%).
+As expected, the consumption of fossil fuels will decline the most in terms of percentage, from 386 million tonnes in 2010 to 6 million tonnes in 2050 (around -98%), with the highest lowering between 2010 and 2030 (-71%).
 The remaining quantities of fossil energy carriers can be attributed to the production of imported goods outside of Europe, since the scenario assumes an incomplete conversion of the energy system and production technologies to renewable energy sources or raw materials.
 In Germany, the decline in the use of fossil energy carriers by 2030 will mainly be due to a decline in coal-fired electricity generation.
-In addition, there will be an increased decline in the use of oil and gas from 2030 onwards, as electricity-based technologies for heat supply and in the mobility sector will become more widespread.
+In addition, there

-Another significant decline will occur in the use of non-metallic minerals, which will decline by a half from 562 million tonnes in 2010 to 292 million tonnes in 2050 (-48%).
+Another significant decline will occur in the use of non-metallic minerals, which will decline nearly constantly by a half from 561 million tonnes in 2010 to 292 million tonnes in 2050 (-48 %).
 Dominant factors are